 This selection of Jin Xuan has the classic buttery notes of a Jin Xuan Oolong without being overwhelmingly milky.
 The flavor is buttery, slightly sweet, like summer garden fresh veggies - balanced by the smooth astringent "original oolong" qualities that offer a clean, fragrant finish.
 This tea has no added flavor.

-This batch of tea leaves come from the most active tea maker and merchant we know.
-He enters virtually every Oolong Tea competition in Taiwan, including the largest and most prestigious Oolong Tea competition in the world.
+These tea leaves are procured from the most active tea roaster and merchant we know.
+He enters virtually every Oolong Tea competition in central Taiwan, including the largest and most prestigious Oolong Tea competition in the world.
 He consistently achieves high ratings in all of these competitions.
-In fact, he won first place for Nantou County's Jin Xuan Dong Ding Oolong twice in a row.This is a region that is comprised of some of the best Oolong Tea makers in the world, and he placed first in both the spring and the winter competitions in 2013.
-He is a highly motivated, intelligent and progressive individual - making him an exemplary figure in his field.
+In fact, he won first place for Nantou County's Jin Xuan Dong Ding Oolong twice in a row.
+In last year's Dong Ding Oolong competition that is comprised of some of the best Oolong Tea makers in the world, he placed 4th out of over 6000 entries.
+He is a highly motivated, intelligent and progressive individual - making him a leader in his field.

 In the last several years, he has formed a cooperative with his neighboring farmer friends who share the same high standards of cultivation and processing.
 This is in order to collectively produce a significant enough volume to be able to compete with larger scale productions of tea in this region, while maintaining the quality control standards of privately run farms.
 This team of farmers share their expertise in continually developing the most effective methods for cultivating quality tea.